benmneb/word-of-the-buddha/web/content/08_7_right-mindfulness.md

 ### Benefits of Mindfulness of the Body

-<span class="sutta-ref">MN 119</span> When mindfulness of the body has been repeatedly practised, and developed, these ten benefits may be expected.
+<span className="sutta-ref">MN 119</span> When mindfulness of the body has been repeatedly practised, and developed, these ten benefits may be expected.

 1. You overcome delight and discontent.
 1. You overcome fear and dread.